Each-way betting splits your stake into two bets: one to win, one to place.

+At first, it’s tricky to understand, but once you fully grasp it, you will see why each-way betting is such a popular bet.
 An each-way bet is the most popular bet in the Grand National when most of the general public take a punt on the big race.
-On races with large fields betting each way is often the best way to get value.
+On races with large fields, betting each way is often the best way to get value.

-Where each way betting gets tricky for newcomers is the bookmaker’s place terms, and the places change depending on the number of runners in the race.
+Where each-way betting gets tricky for newcomers is understanding the place terms, as they vary depending on the number of runners in a race.
+We’ll break them down below.

 Graded Races Each Way Terms: